Primary icons

 The Ontario Design System icon library is made up of two sets:

-• Primary – these represent the most commonly used concepts on our services (such as phone, menu, search)
+• primary – these represent the most commonly used concepts on our services (such as phone, menu, search)

-• Secondary – these represent concepts that are used often but not as frequently (such as attach, print, map pin)
+• secondary – these represent concepts that are used often but not as frequently (such as attach, print, map pin)

 If you need a different icon